-The average number of injuries is decreasing over the years from 2014 to 2022 for all ship types, but the tendency is not constant.
+The average number of injuries is decreasing over the years from 2014 to 2022 for all ship types, but the tendency is not constant, and it has an increase in 2023.

 Injuries in passenger category were only detected, as expected, in passenger ships, cargo ships carrying passengers and some ships declared as other ships.
-The number of injuries in passenger category is lower than the number of injuries in crew from 2014 to 2022.
+The number of injuries in passenger category is lower than the number of injuries in crew from 2014 to 2023, excepting for the ships categorized as other ships.

-Photo credit by MSIU (Malta)
+Photo credit by DMAIB (Denmark)